RobinAnne/SimplePython3DMoleculeRenderer/readme.md

+# Read Me
-This private repository is only meant for demonsration purposes.
+This private repository is only meant for demonstration purposes.
 Please do not distribute.

 ## Credits
 Adapted from hnhaefliger's PyEngine3D